marl/openl3/docs/tutorial.rst

 This will create an output file at ``/path/to/file.npz``.

-You can change the output directory like as follows:
+You can change the output directory as follows:

 .. code-block:: shell